Patrick Doyle (Nigerian actor)

 Patrick Rupherford Doyle (born 23 March 1961) is a Nigerian veteran actor and broadcaster who was popular in the 1990s for his roles as a pastor or a religious leader.
-Doyle originally from Delta state attended Saint Finbarr's College, Akoka and Federal Radio Cooperation Nigeria.
-He went into broadcasting at the age of 20 where he was working with the Voice of Nigeria (VON) and Nigeria Television Authority before he then became a consultant at Silverbird TV.
+Doyle originally from Delta State attended Saint Finbarr's College, Akoka and Federal Radio Cooperation Nigeria.
+He went into broadcasting at the age of 20 where he worked with the Voice of Nigeria (VON) and Nigeria Television Authority before he then became a consultant at Silverbird TV.

-Dolyle is married to veteran actress Iretiola Doyle with 5 kids after he lost his first wife to sickle cell anemia in 1999 and his son Raymond in 2009.
+Dolyle was married to veteran actress Iretiola Doyle with 5 kids after he lost his first wife to sickle cell anemia in 1999 and his son Raymond in 2009.
+They confirmed their divorce in 2023.